Screenshot-2024-11-10-at-1.47.05 PM

 Management Skills

 Of course, project management isn’t all about everyone else on the team.
 The manager is the person that brings the team together and makes sure everything runs smoothly and according to the plan.
 It’s a bit like a conductor in an orchestra.
 Every player has their own skill, but the conductor keeps everyone on time.
+So for instance, a project manager might be focusing on the administration and collating with the creative team, but will also know how to understand the best accounting software for nonprofits to work best with the budget parameters.

 Successfully managing a team and a project does require specific management skills.
 You need to be able to work well with people and to keep everything on track and well organized.